-The Prince Synapse is the best pickleball paddle under $50 because it shares many of the same design concepts as the Response Pro, also a Prince paddle and the best paddle currently on the market.
+The Prince Response Graphite is the best pickleball paddle under $50 because it shares many of the same design concepts as the Response Pro, also a Prince paddle and the best paddle currently on the market.

 There are also paddles from HEAD and Wilson that I recommend as well.
 I’ll cover all three paddles more in-depth below.

 But how I came to decide upon these three specific paddles is what matters…because they all have one thing in common.

 What To Look For In The Best Pickleball Paddles Under $50

 I’ve researched pickleball paddles for years and when it comes to finding the best pickleball paddle under $50, there is a secret to finding the best one.

 And I’m going to share it with you.

 It has to do with the one thing all three of my paddles have in common.